ADD CONDITION

 If you are pregnant or breastfeeding, you should ask a health professional before using CVS SF Menthol Cough Drops.

-What should I do if the packaging is damaged?
+What should I do if the bag of CVS SF Menthol Cough Drops is torn or open?

 Do not use CVS SF Menthol Cough Drops if the bag is torn or open.